 Q. Does the MNA offer online courses and are they also free to members?

 A. Yes, the MNA offers online courses that are free to all nurses (not just members).
 Visit the MNA CE Online page for more information.
-There are also a number of courses offered by Medcom that can be accessed by visiting the MNA login page on the Medcom Web site.

 Q. I am planning to offer a CE course for my organization, and would like the MNA to approve the CE credits for me.
 How do I go about this process?